Seminar Programme ICEF Philippines

 With a population of around 118 million, 19% of which is between 15 - 24, and high levels of English proficiency, the Philippines has become a key destination for international student recruitment professionals.
 Historically, outbound Filipino students have shown a preference for Australia and Canada as study destinations, in part because they are looking for long-term migratory opportunities for both themselves and their families.
 However, with the number of outbound students having doubled in the last decade, there is considerable room for competition.

-In this session, our speaker will provide an update on the latest trends affecting this high-growth market segment.
+In this session, Renato Bueno will provide an update on the latest trends affecting this high-growth market segment.
 Topics will include changing student destination preferences, insights into the most popular courses for Filipino students, and an overview of the economic aspects that need to be considered when recruiting from the country.

 Meeting the challenges of quality student recruitment